thaibahungkma/KMA-Chatting-AES/README.md

 Funtion for admin and teacher<br />
 ![manager](https://user-images.githubusercontent.com/94952035/148667478-9d829c9f-9eca-4a02-b730-0416fd446e7d.png)<br />
 And some function other<br />
-People can be download this source code to refer<br />
-Below is some picture<br />

 People can be download this source to refer <br />
 THANKS FOR READING ^^